Initial Spirometry Training

 Two-Day Course Curriculum

 - Test administration, identifying errors and corrective actions

 - Use of the equipment under supervised conditions

-The program's objective is to train individuals so they can perform proper spirometry technique.
+The program trains individuals to perform proper spirometry technique.
 Learning proper technique requires observation, demonstration and hands-on practice.
-We will cover the basics of respiratory anatomy and physiology, lung volume determinants of respiratory flow and how the environment affects the respiratory system.
+We cover the basics of respiratory anatomy and physiology, lung volume determinants of respiratory flow and how the environment affects the respiratory system.

 Participants who successfully complete this 16-hour course and a final exam consisting of written and practicum components will receive a certificate of completion.

 To learn more, please contact Sharon Crowe, MaineGeneral Medical Center Workplace Health at (207-872-4455